Marcus Walden

-Marcus Walter Walden (born September 13, 1988) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Boston Red Sox.
+Marcus Walter Walden (born September 13, 1988) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox.
 He made his MLB debut during 2018 after a decade of minor and independent league baseball.
 He both throws and bats right-handed, and is listed at 6 ft 0 in and 195 lb.

 Career

+Toronto Blue Jays

 Walden attended Central High School in Fresno, California, and Fresno City College.

-Toronto Blue Jays

-The Toronto Blue Jays selected Walden in the ninth round of the 2007 MLB draft.
+The Toronto Blue Jays drafted Walden in the ninth round, with the 295th overall selection, of the 2007 Major League Baseball draft.

-After pitching with Toronto's Rookie League and Class A Short-Season teams during 2007 and 2008, Walden missed most of the 2009 season and the entire 2010 season due to shoulder and elbow injuries that required surgeries, including Tommy John surgery.
-He returned to pitch for several Toronto farm teams during the 2011 through 2014 seasons, ultimately being promoted to the Triple-A Buffalo Bisons.
-The Blue Jays promoted Walden to the major leagues in April 2014, but they optioned him back to the minor leagues five days later without using him in a major league game.
-Six days later, Walden was designated for assignment by the Blue Jays.
+After pitching with Toronto's Rookie League and Low-A teams during 2007 and 2008, Walden missed most of the 2009 season and the entire 2010 season due to shoulder and elbow injuries that required surgeries, including Tommy John surgery.
+He returned to pitch for several Toronto farm teams during the 2011 through 2014 seasons, ultimately being promoted to the Triple–A Buffalo Bisons.
+On April 5, 2014, the Blue Jays promoted Walden to the major leagues for the first time, but they optioned him back to the minor leagues five days later without using him in a major league game, making him a phantom ballplayer.
+On April 15, Walden was designated for assignment by the Blue Jays.

 Oakland Athletics

-Walden was claimed off of waivers by the Oakland Athletics in April 2014, and he spent the remainder of the season with Oakland's Double-A and Triple-A teams.
-In 2015, Walden signed with the Cincinnati Reds organization and began the season with the Pensacola Blue Wahoos of the Double-A Southern League.
-He was released, and signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball, an independent baseball league.
+Walden was claimed off of waivers by the Oakland Athletics on April 16, 2014.
+On June 16, he was removed from the 40–man roster and sent outright to the Double–A Midland RockHounds.
+In 21 games for Midland, Walden posted a 3.79 ERA with 26 strikeouts; in 11 starts for the Triple–A Sacramento River Cats, he logged a 5.73 ERA with 34 strikeouts.
+He elected free agency after the season.

+Cincinnati Reds

+On November 30, 2014, Walden signed a minor league contract with the Cincinnati Reds organization.
+He made one start for the Pensacola Blue Wahoos of the Double–A Southern League, allowing 5 runs (4 earned) in 3 innings.
+Walden was released by the Reds organization on April 21, 2015.

+Lancaster Barnstormers

+Following his release from the Reds organization, Walden signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball, an independent baseball league.
+In 48 appearances for Lancaster, Walden compiled a 2.95 ERA with 49 strikeouts and 15 saves across 64 innings pitched.

 Minnesota Twins

-Walden signed with the Minnesota Twins organization for the 2016 season.
-He split time between their Double-A and Triple-A affiliates, appearing in a combined 42 games with a 2.40 ERA and 1.065 WHIP with six saves and 40 strikeouts in 56 1/3 innings pitched.
+On December 19, 2015, Walden signed a minor league contract with the Minnesota Twins organization.
+He split time between the Double–A Chattanooga Lookouts and Triple–A Rochester Red Wings, appearing in a combined 42 games with a 2.40 ERA and 1.065 WHIP with six saves and 40 strikeouts in 56 1/3 innings pitched.
+Walden elected free agency following the season on November 7, 2016.